Cleaning GuidesSteam Carpet Cleaning vs Carpet Shampooing

 Then look no further!
 This post is for you.

-Before we begin explaining the process, it’s very important to mention, that steam cleaning, as a term, is widely used by companies when trying to describe the hot water extraction method.
+Before we begin explaining the process, it’s very important to mention that steam cleaning, as a term, is widely used by companies when trying to describe the hot water extraction carpet cleaning method.

-People mix the two because of the amount of steam that is produced during the treatment, but it does not actually contribute to the result in any way.
-This method uses a professional machine that basically injects a mixture of warm water and a special, eco detergent into the carpet, and extracts the water right after, along with the dirt.
+This method uses a professional steam machine that basically injects a mixture of warm water and a special eco-detergent into the carpet and extracts the water right after, along with the dirt.
 This treatment is especially good for removing stains and built-up residue.

-Bear in mind that as this is the most powerful method on the market at the moment, if a stain does not come out after a steam cleaning, it probably never will.
+This is the most powerful method; if a stain does not come out after a steam cleaning, it probably never will.

 The pros of hot water extraction method:

 This method is mostly used for more delicate materials.
 Not many people choose to have velvet upholstery or a nubuck carpet, but for those that do, one needs to be aware that those materials require some special treatment to be cleaned properly.
 There are detergents made just for dry cleaning and for different materials, as well.
 They are gentle to the surface and won’t damage it, but at the same time, they are strong enough to clean it and kill any bacteria.